-In one of its Concluding Observations to the government of Nigeria, the CEDAW Committee has expressed serious concern 'about the persistence of entrenched harmful and cultural norms and practices, including widowhood rites and practices' and its implications for women's rights.
+In one of its Concluding Observations to the government of Nigeria, the CEDAW Committee (2008) has expressed serious concern 'about the persistence of entrenched harmful and cultural norms and practices, including widowhood rites and practices' and its implications for women's rights.
 In particular, the Committee has expressed concern about the link between harmful cultural practices and maternal deaths in the country.
-It therefore, urges the government of Nigeria, as a matter of priority to take decisive steps in order to address this situation (UN Committee on CEDAW 2008: paras.
-336-337).
+It therefore, urges the government of Nigeria, as a matter of priority to take decisive steps in order to address this situation.
 These observations are consistent with ensuring gender equality and preventing women from discriminatory practices perpetrated by third parties.
 Indeed, they underscore the relevance of the substantive equality approach to preventing maternal deaths in the country.